 Duntroon Community Centre, Gymkhana Road, RMC Duntroon, ACT

 Opened originally in 1981, the Duntroon Community Centre (DCC) has always offered Defence families a place to go for companionship and support.
-Moving to our current location in July 2003, the DCC of today is a fabulous facility (located on the grounds of RMC Duntroon) which offers a diverse array of programs and activities, available to both military (all services) and civilian families.
+Moving to their current location in July 2003, the DCC is a fabulous facility (located on the grounds of RMC Duntroon) which offers a diverse array of programs and activities, available to both military (all services) and civilian families.

 Examples of DCC groups and activities include:

-We try to include many activities in our year which include visits to Kidcity, Questacon, and CSIRO, visits from Action Buses, Fire and Police representatives and, of course, the Christmas party!
+Activities are held throughout the year including visits to Kidcity, Questacon, and CSIRO, visits from Action Buses, Fire and Police representatives and, of course, the Christmas party!

 Where: Nicholls Community Centre (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT